 Franklin Delano Roosevelt was one of America's most popular and influential Presidents.
 His portrait was placed on the Dime in 1946, following his death in 1945.
 The designs were by John R. Sinnock, whose initials "JS" appear below the tip of Roosevelt's bust on the obverse of the coins.
 1964 was the last year that Dimes were struck in silver -- from 1965 on, Dime blanks were made of copper-nickel over a copper core.

 From 1968 onward, mint marks appear above the date.
 Those struck in Philadelphia carried no mint mark until a letter P was introduced beginning in 1980.
 Roosevelt dimes coined at the mints in Denver and San Francisco have always been identified by letters D and S, respectively, except during the years 1965-67 when these mint marks were omitted.

-The mint mark was on the back or reverse of the coin, one the left side of the torch, until 1968, when it was moved to the front or obverse, just under the date.
+The mint mark was on the back or reverse of the coin, on the left side of the torch until 1968 (No mint marks 1965-67) then it was moved to the front or obverse, just above the date.

 1960 Some Proofs are found with a Doubled Die obverse.